-Project Application Form - form used to reserve financial incentives through the Program, Participants must complete and sign this document, which details the location, scope, and start/completion dates for each project that is being submitted.
-Once submitted, the Program will review Project Application Forms and will approve incentive reservations for projects provided the Program is not oversubscribed.
+Project Application Form - in order to reserve financial incentives through SCORE, Participants must complete and sign this document, which details the location, scope, and start/completion dates for each project that is being submitted.
+Once submitted, the Program will review Project Application Forms, and will approve incentive reservations for projects provided the Program is not oversubscribed.